jetbrains-qodana/public-api/README.md

 * `samples/kotlin` - Sample client in Kotlin based on code generation over `openapi.yaml`.

 ## Documentation
-The detailed documentation explaining how to use Qodana public API can be found there https://www.jetbrains.com/help/qodana/cloud-api.html.
+Comprehensive information about Qodana Public API is available in the [official documentation](https://www.jetbrains.com/help/qodana/cloud-api.html).

-Brief documentation is provided below.
+A brief summary and examples are provided below for convenience.

-## Brief documentation
+## Quick reference
 ### Prerequisites

 The public API requires an organization API token for authentication purposes.